The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

 Choosing random points from the interior of a convex body always produces a simplicial polytope with probability one.
 Yet often applications of the above mentioned results in computational geometry, the analysis of the average complexity of algorithms and optimization necessarily deal with non simplicial polytopes and it became crucial to have analogous results for random polytopes without this very specific combinatorial structure.
+The only classical results for this question concern $0/1$-polytopes in high dimensions \cite{BPo, DFMc2, GGM1, GGM2, MPR}, which have a highly interesting combinatorial structure, yet in a very specific setting.
+And very recently Newman \cite{Newman} used a somewhat dual approach to construct general random polytopes from random polyhedra.

+In view of the applications it is also of high interest to show that the face numbers of most realizations of random polytopes are close to the expected ones, and thus to prove variance estimates, central limit theorems and deviation inequalities.
+There has been serious progress in this direction in recent years, and we refer to the survey articles \cite{surv-DH, surv-DHMR, surv-MR}.

-In all these results there is a general scheme: if the convex sets are smooth then the number of faces and the volume difference behave asymptotically like powers of $N$, if the sets are convex polytopes then logarithmic terms show up.
+In all these results there is a general scheme: if the underlying convex sets are smooth then the number of faces and the volume difference behave asymptotically like powers of $N$, if the underlying sets are convex polytopes then logarithmic factors show up.
 Metric and combinatorial quantities only differ by a factor $N$.

-3mm In this paper we are discussing the case that the points are chosen from the boundary of a polytope $P$.
-This produces random polytopes which are neither simple nor simplicial and thus our results are a huge step in taking into account the first point mentioned above.
+In this paper we are discussing the case that the random points are chosen from the boundary of a polytope $P$.
+In high dimensions, this produces random polytopes which are neither simple nor simplicial.
+We point out though that still most of the facets are simplices.
+Thus our results are a decisive step in taking into account the point mentioned above.
 The applications in computational geometry, the analysis of the average complexity of algorithms and optimization need formulae for the combinatorial structure of the involved random polytopes and thus the question on the number of facets and vertices are of interest.

 From (\ref{eq:PdEfl}) it follows immediately that for random polytopes whose points are chosen from the boundary of a polytope the expected number of vertices is